1. Introduction

 implementation to restrict which clients may create aggregators on the server.

-4.3.
-Server-level Transformation Catalog
+5.3.
+Server-level Service Catalog

-5. Aggregator Management
+6. Aggregator Management

 This section describes how Aggregator Instances are managed at the Aggregator Server level.
 Deployments define their own authorization policy for these endpoints, but they MUST require authenticated requests so the Aggregator provider can authorize a user to manage their aggregators.
 The tokens used in these requests (IDP_client_token) prove the identity of